 We have fallen foul of a couple of mobile service providers in the past - this sector seems to attract a few bad apples - so we were very pleased to have been introduced to GiffGaff a few years ago.
 GiffGaff offers a variety of great value plans but with no contracts: each 'goodybag' lasts a month and gives you data, calls and texts.
-You can set it to recur each month automatically, or choose one manually each month.
+You can set it to recur each month automatically if you wish, or choose one manually each month.
 If you run out before the end of the month, you can buy a new goodybag early:

-However, on the plus side, if you're a light user, you can just top up some credit and 'pay-as-you-go'.
+However, on the plus side, if you're a very light user, you can just top up some credit without a goodybag and 'pay-as-you-go'.
 The rate per minute is high, but it's a very simple way to have a mobile phone you don't really intend to use.
-Giffgaffers can call and text each other for free (upto 60 minutes per call) provided you make a purchase once every three months:
+Giffgaffers can call and text each other for free (up to 60 minutes per call) provided you make a purchase once every three months:

-We have also purchased one of their refurbished mobile phones, and have been very pleased with it.
+We have also purchased two of their refurbished mobile phones, and have been very pleased with them.

 Sign up using this link and get a £5 credit

 GiffGaff uses the O2 network.

 Sign up to GiffGaff (see above) and use a mobile phone as a wifi 'hotspot'!
 You can then get on to the internet from another device.
 This is called 'tethering' and is allowed by GiffGaff but not by some other providers.
 We buy a £12 goodybag each month which gives us 10GB of data plus unlimited calls and texts.
 Other sizes, smaller and bigger, are available.
 E.g.: £20 gives you 40GB data plus calls and texts.
 You also get 1GB extra free from your 4th month onwards with most of the goodybags.

 Sign up using this link and get a £5 credit

 GiffGaff uses the O2 network.